DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

    :align: center
    :scale: 100%

-Assuming that you have defined your turnouts with :ref:`TURNOUT commands. <automation/EX-RAIL-summary:Routes, Automations, and Sequences>`
+Assuming that you have defined your turnouts with :ref:`TURNOUT commands. <automation/EX-RAIL-summary:Automations, Routes and Sequences>`

 .. code-block:: cpp